saccharios/MasterThesis/README.md

-Welcome!
-This repsitory contains the code which I and my predecessors wrote for my master thesis in electrical engineering at ETH Zürich.
+This repo contains the code which I wrote for my master thesis in electrical engineering at ETH Zürich.
+The goal of this thesis is to apply and compare several search algorithms in a real world setting with two-wheeled robots.

+Check out https://youtu.be/2cl1_fTFdQk where seven robots are moving according to "stochastic localization of sources".

+More detailed explanation about the repo and the project:

 There are two programs in the repo.
 The first is the firmware for an e-puck (the e-puck is a small robot with two wheels).
 To the supplier firmware I have added a special mode of navigaionin the file epuckFirmwareMod/DemoGCtronic/DemoMASF/rundevice.c.